 Based on the above example, you don’t need a lot of functions to get started.
-For instance, metallic and glass objects share some commonalities, but there are other unique traits in each of them.
+For instance, metallic and glass objects share some commonalities, but they have other unique traits.

 This is where polymorphism comes into play.
 This is because a single function can inherit the traits in the parent class.
 For instance, the parent Table class called ‘maintenance’ would work with MetallicTableMaintenance and GlassTableMaintenance.
 This is where polymorphism seems pivotal in software development.

 A programming language like C has a decent reputation in the programming world, but developing software in a top-down language is highly discouraged unless you’re comfortable with it.
 This is because there are higher prospects of project collapse due to complexities.
 On the other hand, writing a program in a functional programming language such as Haskell or ML can be routine.

 Object-oriented programming is typically the most natural and sensible approach once you use it.
 OOP languages allow developers to split your software into medium-sized problems that can be solved independently.